 Voluntary certification can demonstrate proficiency and knowledge in specific areas of culinary arts.
 Based on their training and experience, graduates can obtain certification from the American Culinary Federation (ACF) in various areas.
 Some examples of certifications offered through ACF include Certified Master Chef, Certified Executive Chef, Personal Certified Chef, Certified Culinary Administrator and Certified Master Pastry Chef.
 Many states require that catering chefs obtain a health certificate.

-A 9% job growth rate is projected for catering chefs through 2024, which is faster than average.
+A 11% job growth rate is projected for catering chefs through 2028, which is much faster than average.
 Candidates who complete a certificate or associate's degree in culinary arts will be able to compete for positions in this field, and may also benefit from completing internships to develop on-the-job experience.
 Completion of additional certifications may be required by the state.